-The final phase of the Flight 93 memorial, The Tower of Voices will begin with a “soundbreaking” event on Sept.
-10, 2017.
-Once completed in September 2018, the Tower will contain 40 uniquely pitched chimes, a symbolic representation of the eternal voices of the passengers and crew members of Flight 93.
+The final phase of the Flight 93 memorial, the 93-foot tall Tower of Voices was dedicated in September 2018.
+The tower’s 40 uniquely pitched chimes are a symbolic representation of the eternal voices of the passengers and crew members of Flight 93.

 A humble and exceptionally talented man from Latrobe, Palmer loved his hometown and his memory will carry on for generations to come.
 Explore all things Arnie in the Laurel Highlands, including the playing a round of golf at the prestigious Latrobe Country Club or the first course he ever designed, Indian Lake; discover his memorabilia at SpringHill Suites, get a photo with his statue at the Palmer Regional Airport and explore the Winnie Palmer Nature Reserve named in honor of his late wife.